← BB / INDEX

 Persistence at the right layer

-EF Core + Postgres for run history, player identity, corpses, and aggregate world stats.
-Configuration is environment-driven (`ConnectionStrings__DefaultConnection` and friends) — if no DB is present in dev, every persistence service falls back to a Null implementation and the game still runs.
-Postgres is optional in dev, required in prod.
+EF Core and Postgres handle run history, player identity, corpses, and aggregate world stats.
+Configuration is environment-driven through `ConnectionStrings__DefaultConnection` and friends, and if no database is present in dev, every persistence service falls back to a Null implementation and the game still runs.
+Postgres is optional in development and required in production.

-The whole thing ships as a multi-stage Dockerfile + compose stack: server, Postgres, and the Vite client behind a single LAN-bound port.
-From clone to playable on another machine takes one command.
+The whole thing ships as a multi-stage Dockerfile and compose stack: server, Postgres, and the Vite client behind a single LAN-bound port.
+Clone to playable on another machine is one command.

 OUTCOME